zonemaster/zonemaster/test-zone-data/Consistency-TP/consistency05/test-zones-output.md

 unless another hintfile is specified:

 1. `Consistency-TP/consistency05/Z-ROOT-MATCH-1-hintfile.zone`
+2. Would require a dedicated hintfile, but the scenario is N/A.

 If `yes` in column `Undelegated` the undelegated data is used for the scenario.